NESA SCHOLARSHIP FAQ

 Yes, as long as the application is updated before the October 31, 2016 deadline.
 Simply log in at https://nesa.academicworks.com using your email and password and update your application.
 Applicants can return to the application and add additional information up till October 31, 2016.

 How can I know whether my references have responded?

-If the individual has not replied, you may resend it to the individual or add additional references on the General Application form.
+If the individual has not replied, you may resend an invitation (using the References tab at the top of the page) to the individual or add additional references on the STEM application.
 You only need one reference letter to apply, but it is acceptable to contact multiple references to ensure that at least one responds before the deadline.